topotam/PetitPotam/README.md

 Inspired by the previous work on MS-RPRN from @tifkin_ & @elad_shamir and others SpecterOps guys.

-It's a clin d'oeil for my father who died at 94 yrs olds, we should all go and do what we like!!
-Hacking :D Incomplete patch from Microsoft :) https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-36942
+Incomplete patch from Microsoft :) https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-36942

 MS-EFSRPC - Encrypting File System Remote (EFSRPC) Protocol